nateforsyth/nateforsyth.github.io/_posts/2020-07-25-manipulating-sharepoint-site-collection-pt1-powershell-csom.md

 date: 2020-07-25 +13:00
 published: true
 category: Development
-tags: [sharepoint, powershell, spo powershell, pnp powershell, csom, primer, entry level]
+tags: [sharepoint, powershell, spo, pnp, powershell, csom, primer, entry level]
 ---

 There are a multitude of ways to manipulate SharePoint, I will take the opportunity to give you a primer in connecting to your tenant using SPO and PnP PowerShell, and extending the default functionality with CSOM.